 - Equipment and other durable items purchased with funds from an endowment grant become the property of DePaul University, but ordinarily may be retained for further on-campus use by the project director(s).
-These items should be clearly indicated in the grant proposal.
+These items should be clearly identified in the grant proposal.

 - It is the responsibility of each project director to submit a brief yearly project progress report to the Endowment Board.
 The chair of the Endowment Board will indicate the due date for the report.
-There is a required form which may be downloaded from the Mission and Values website which is to be used for the report.
+There is a required form for this report which may be downloaded from the Mission and Values website which is to be used for the report.
 Failure to submit these reports may lead to the cancellation of grant funding.

 - Within one month after completing the funded portion of a project, the project director(s) is/are required to submit to the chair of the Vincentian Endowment Fund either a product resulting from the project (e.g., manuscript, journal article, likeness of an art work, external grant proposal) or a summary and assessment of the project's funded activities.
-There is no prescribed format for this final report; however, there is a required form to be submitted along with the report.
+There is no prescribed format for this final report; however, there is a required form that must be submitted along with the report.
 This report may be downloaded from the Mission and Values web site.
 Failure to submit a final report will disqualify the director from any future consideration for VEF funding.